 loading, storing, and moving large amounts of data.

 Amazon S3, part of Amazon Web Services (AWS), provides utility storage for a variety of web apps.
 S3 is cost effective, globally available, massively scaled and has essentially transformed the storage industry.
 S3’s architecture allows users and applications to access data in a seamless and efficient manner.
 To use S3, you define “buckets” where you want to store data and each bucket gets its own URL.
 When a bucket is created, the default sharing permissions are set to private, meaning only the account owner that created the bucket can access it.
 But data is meant to be shared, so Amazon lets the user extend access to others by defining identity and access management policies.

-There are different levels at which permissions can be set, providing flexibility to users; however, many users are not configuring permissions to their buckets correctly, leading to misconfiguration insecurity.
-A contributing factor here may be the method for managing bucket permissions is not as intuitive as it could be.
-Within the Web Services console, the only other sharing option available is “Public,” an option that Amazon tags as “Not Recommended.”
+There are different levels at which permissions can be set, providing flexibility to users.
+This seems beneficial but many users are not configuring permissions to their buckets correctly, leading to misconfiguration insecurity.
+The method for managing bucket permissions is not as intuitive as it could be but reading them would have probably helped.
+Within the Web Services console, the only other sharing option available is “Public,” an option that Amazon tags as “Not Recommended”.

 Why is this so bad?

 Some of the world’s largest companies are experiencing massive data breaches:

 - Scottrade – Exposed sensitive loan applications of roughly 20,000 customers, containing account passwords in plain text, names, addresses and social security numbers.